AgentXchain vs OpenHands

 - AgentXchain for the governance protocol: define roles, enforce challenge, gate transitions, and govern delivery

-OpenHands agents could serve as connectors within an AgentXchain-governed workflow — sandboxed executors with Cloud RBAC operating under constitutional governance.
+OpenHands agents could serve as connectors within an AgentXchain-governed workflow — sandboxed executors with SDK, CLI, Cloud, or Enterprise deployment options operating under constitutional governance.
 This combines OpenHands' execution stack with AgentXchain's delivery assurance.

 Verify the claims